|Linux® runs on IBM POWER® processor-based servers

 |Choice in service offerings

-- Service for Linux for Power systems available through IBM Global Technology Services.
+- Service for Linux on Power systems available through IBM Global Technology Services.

 - Red Hat and SUSE Linux distributors also support and service the Linux operating system for Power.